 Fully refurbished in 2011 to the highest standard

-Tea and coffee in rooms
+Tea, coffee and snacks in all rooms

 Satellite TV, Wifi, hairdryer and ironing facilities